Alxit0/secure-git-workshop/README.md

 ```
 - create an organization manualy
-- give it a name xyz-workshops
+- give it a name alxito-corps
 - choose free plan and click create
 ```